Excel VBA ThisWorkbook

 Instead of writing like this, we can simply write the VBA code below.

 Here ThisWorkbook refers to the workbook where we are writing the code.
-By referring this word we can execute all the tasks in the current workbook and avoid lengthy code with a fully named workbook name.
+By referring to this word, we can execute all the tasks in the current workbook and avoid lengthy code with a fully named workbook name.

 I am sure you must have also seen the word “Active Workbook” when you are referring to the others code.
 This is also one of the often used words in coding.
 We will see what the differences between these two words in basic are.